 Tests will be delivered in the mail through the U.S. Postal Service.
-All orders within the continental United States will be sent through First Class Package Service.
-Shipments to Alaska, Hawaii, U.S. Territories, and overseas military and diplomatic addresses (APO/FPO/DPO) will be sent through Priority Mail.
+All orders within the continental United States will be sent through USPS Ground Advantage.
+Shipments to Alaska, Hawaii, U.S. territories, and overseas military and diplomatic addresses (APO/FPO/DPO) will be sent through Priority Mail.

 What if I need a COVID-19 test right away?

-In addition to this program, there are numerous other options to get tested for free, including over 15,000 free community-based testing sites, including pharmacies, across the country.
-The U.S. Department of Health and Human Services is also distributing free at-home tests to schools, nursing homes, community health centers, rural health clinics, food banks, and other community to ensure communities have widespread access to tests.
+In addition to this program, there are numerous other options to get tested for free, including community-based testing sites, including pharmacies, across the country.
+The U.S. Department of Health and Human Services is also distributing free at-home tests to schools, nursing homes, community health centers, rural health clinics, food banks, and other community-based organizations to ensure they have widespread access to tests.

 Will I be able to track my order status?

-All orders within the continental United States will be sent through First Class Package Service.
-Shipments to Alaska, Hawaii, U.S. Territories, and overseas military and diplomatic addresses (APO/FPO/DPO) will be sent through Priority Mail.
+All orders within the continental United States will be sent through USPS Ground Advantage.
+Shipments to Alaska, Hawaii, U.S. territories, and overseas military and diplomatic addresses (APO/FPO/DPO) will be sent through Priority Mail.